Tina Fey: Early life and education

 At age 11, Fey read Joe Franklin's Seventy Years of Great Film Comedians for a school project about comedy.
 She grew up watching Second City Television and has cited Catherine O'Hara as a role model.

 Fey went by the nickname "Tina" at an early age.
 She attended Cardington-Stonehurst Elementary School and Beverly Hills Middle School in Upper Darby.
 By middle school, she knew she was interested in comedy.
 Fey attended Upper Darby High School, where she was an honors student, a member of the choir, drama club, and tennis team, and co-editor of the school's newspaper, The Acorn.
 She anonymously wrote the newspaper's satirical column, The Colonel.
-Following her graduation in 1988, Fey enrolled at the University of Virginia, where she studied playwriting and acting and was awarded the Pettway Prize.
-She graduated in 1992 with a Bachelor of Arts, with a major in drama.
+Following her graduation in 1988, Fey enrolled at the University of Virginia (UVA), where she studied playwriting and acting and was awarded the Pettway Prize.
+During her time at UVA, she was a member of Delta Zeta sorority and the student-led theater organization, First Year Players.
+She graduated in 1992 with a Bachelor of Arts degree and a major in drama.

 Career

-Career beginnings
+Career beginnings (1993-1997)

 After college, Fey moved to Chicago.
 She worked as a receptionist during the day at the YMCA in Evanston, Illinois, and took performance classes at the improvisational comedy troupe The Second City at night.
-Fey started doing gigs at Improv Olympic where she first worked with pianist Jeff Richmond, her future husband and collaborator.
+Fey started doing gigs at Improv Olympic in 1993 where she first worked with pianist Jeff Richmond, her future husband and collaborator and frequent collaborator Amy Poehler.
 Both Fey and Richmond got jobs at Second City.
 Fey appeared in "the legendary revue 'Paradigm Lost', alongside the likes of Rachel Dratch, Kevin Dorff, Scott Adsit, Jenna Jolovitz and Jim Zulevic."